akashacms/akashacms-website/documents/quick-start/multi-sources.html.md

 drwxr-xr-x  14 david  admin  448 Dec  7 16:44 mahabhuta
 ```

-Take a look inside `modules/mahabhuta` and you'll find the entire repository.
+Take a look inside each and you'll find the entire repository is checked out.

 Run this: